arrseq/binser/README.md

 # Binary Serializer
 A __scuffed__ tool used to encode and decode complex binary structures.
+This encoding can be very fast for large data if used correctly.

 This library can be useful in a variety of situations:
 - When sending complex structured data between a server and client.